(This article will explain what you should expect from me, what I expect from clients and all FAQs. It will regularly be updated)

 From speaking to my clients, there are two main reasons people become my clients.

-Either they have been introduced by an existing client, and they are reassured by the returns and consistent communication.
+Either they have been introduced by an existing client, or they have found me from Quora, Google and other sources.

 Many private equity, hedge funds and private banks charge 2% a year + 20% of profits and don’t give clients access to high-net-worth millions (like downside protection) unless the person is investing millions.